katieoconn/pregnancy-ibd/pages/yourSummary_uc.md

 ## Disease

-You have answered that you have Ulcerative Colitis (UC)
+You answered that you have Ulcerative Colitis (UC)